gtinside/distributed-key-value-store/README.md

 - Migrate to Poetry for better dependency management
 - Source all properties from a property file
 - Compaction loads data from all the files in memory and then merges, updates, deletes and create new SSTable file
+- There can be a race condition when both flush to SSTable and Compaction starts at the same time
+- There can also be a race condtion when SSTables are being read for a GET and being archived by Compaction at the same time